The Gospel According to John:

 Q&A—three questions about Bible translations

-We frequently are asked what translation of the Bible is best.
-Sometimes we are asked which translation is approved to be read at Catholic Masses.
-More infrequently we are asked why we have chosen to reprint the Revised Standard Version Second Catholic Edition (RSV2CE) for the biblical text in our printed studies.
+We’re frequently asked what translation of the Bible is best.
+Sometimes we’re asked which translation is approved to be read at Catholic Masses.
+More infrequently we’re asked why we’ve chosen to reprint the Revised Standard Version Second Catholic Edition (RSV2CE) for the biblical text in our printed studies.

-A2: The Catholic Lectionary, a collection of biblical texts approved for liturgical use, is not the same as a Bible.
-The English-language lectionary used in the United States is based on the 1970 New American Bible (NAB) translation but does not include every verse in every book.
+A2: The Catholic Lectionary, a collection of biblical texts approved for liturgical use, isn’t the same as a Bible.
+The English-language lectionary used in the United States is primarily based on a 1970 translation.
+A close English translation outside the lectionary is the New American Bible Revised Edition (NABRE).
+The United States Conference of Catholic Bishops (USCCB) currently is working on a liturgical Bible based on the NABRE translation.

-A3: We use the Revised Standard Version Second Catholic Edition (RSV2CE) as our primary biblical translation in our printed studies.
-We like it for in-depth Scripture study since it’s considered more of a word-for-word translation than many other translations.
+A3: We currently use the Revised Standard Version Second Catholic Edition (RSV2CE) as our primary biblical translation in our printed studies because scholars consider it to be a more faithful word-for-word translation than many other translations.
 Pope Benedict XVI quotes from the RSV2CE in his three-volume book, Jesus of Nazareth.
-Also, the RSVCE is the Bible translation most frequently used in the Catechism of the Catholic Church.
-The RSV2CE varies only slightly from the RSVCE, which we link to on our online study pages.
-Turning to God’s Word refers to The Abbey Psalms and Canticles in all of our printed studies.
+The RSVCE is the Bible translation used in English translations of the Catechism of the Catholic Church.
+The RSV2CE varies only slightly from the earlier RSVCE, which we link to on our online study pages.
+Any discrepancies between the RSV2CE and the RSVCE are pointed out on the online study pages.
+Turning to God’s Word cites The Abbey Psalms and Canticles in references to the Psalms in all of our printed studies.

 pray with the Psalms—intensely emotional prayers

-Although some scholars argue against David’s authorship of the Psalms, it remains indisputable that many of the Psalms address psalms logo 2themes related to events that occurred during the period when David ruled all of the descendants of Jacob.
-Reading and praying with the Psalms offers insight into the minds and hearts of people who lived during the time of David and long afterward as well.
+Although some scholars question David’s authorship of the Psalms, it remains indisputable that many of the Psalms address themes related to events that occurred during the period when David ruled over the descendants of Jacob.
+Reading and praying with the Psalms offers insight into the minds and hearts of people who lived during the time of David—and long afterward as well.
 These prayers express universal human feelings every bit as relevant to us in the present day as when the Psalms first were composed.

 don’t get confused—Psalms numbering varies